 One of the earliest panels I had the privilege of participating on at a Salt Lake Comic Convention event was on geeky parenting.
 This idea, that we as geeks would like to share what we love, what we are passionate about with the next generation of geeks, and raise them up right.
 Geeky parenting is all about that.
 How do we do it?
 How do we help our kids develop their own loves and passions.

 When my first child was born, it was boy, and I rejoiced.
-Having a boy meant that I could buy all the cool toys I really wanted and pretend they were for him.
+Having a boy meant that I could buy all the cool toys I really wanted and pretend they were for him (even Kohl’s has Star Wars stuff these days, and you could even see this site to check for any discounts available).
 I remember one of the first toys we got him was a Spider-Man teether.
 It was a little Spider-Man figure and his hands were flat and rubbery for chewing on.
 He loved it, and I loved that it was something geeky.
 I have always wanted my kids to be geeks like me, and chances are they will be, at least in the beginning.
 It was important to me that I could pass on some level of appreciation for these kinds of things.
 It was also important that they chose what they would be into, and I wouldn’t force them into liking any one show or franchise or character.
 I felt like I was just there to expose them to this stuff, and I could let them decide what they liked, and we could see what…ok, this is not entirely true.
 In the beginning, I really tried to shape them and mold them into little versions of me.

 Isn’t that what being a parent is about?
 Or at least the perception of being a parent is about that.
 The stereotypical dad who forces his kid into sports so he can relive his glory days through his child.
 Or maybe the musician who “encourages” their children to play an instrument and learn music and be just like them.
 Or the math teacher who tortures his children by teaching them math.
 That is no fun for anyone.
 Ever.
 (I’m sorry to the people who have been brainwashed into thinking math is fun.
 I don’t mean to offend you).
 It seems like all sorts of people do this with their kids when they become parents.
 Normal, easy-going people become overbearing, controlling parents.
 It’s just the way of things.